Contrary to what people say, buying a home is not the best investment you can make. In fact, I would even argue, it really isn’t an investment at all.

 I literally buy cheap wine by the case now to save money.
 But hey, don’t it look classy?
 You can’t even tell it’s $5 wine.

 After 6 months of dealing with less than transparent vendors when I planned a wedding, I became largely disenfranchised with the wedding industrial complex.
 I believe you should totally have an expensive party if you can pay for it in cash and still live within your means, but most people don’t.
+When I bought a home, I realized there were many parallels in the experiences between buying a home and planning a wedding, and not in a good way.

 Get into your own mortgaged home, but know what you’re getting into.
 If someone is selling you on the amazing heart strings, be wary.